 These articles are not a substitute for professional medical advice, diagnosis, or treatment.

-Can pets get coronavirus?
+Can pets get COVID-19?

-Can my pet infect me with coronavirus?
+Can my pet infect me with the novel coronavirus?